malemaner/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

-2.Devise a strategy for filling in all of the missing values in the dataset.
+2. Devise a strategy for filling in all of the missing values in the dataset.

 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5- minute interval, etc
 The strategy that we will use to fill in the missing values in the data set is to replace all `NA` values with the mean of that particular 5-minute interval the observation falls on.
 Now that we have devised this strategy, let's replace all of the `NA` values with the aforementioned strategy.